henriksu/pybs/README.rst

 The report from the author's specialization project gives an overview.
 In addition reading and running ``/pybs/pybs/examples.py`` as well as the tests found in ``/pybs/pybs/test/`` can be useful.

-The author
+Contact
 --------
-PyBS is developed as a part of the master's thesis of Henrik Sperre Sundklakk under the supervision of professor Brynjulf Owren at the  Department of Mathematical Sciences, Norwegian University of Science and Technology (NTNU).
+PyBS is developed as a part of the master's thesis of Henrik Sperre Sundklakk, @henriksu, under the supervision of professor Brynjulf Owren at the  Department of Mathematical Sciences, Norwegian University of Science and Technology (NTNU).